Why are Identity and Access Management Essential in Healthcare?

 This stage involves inventorying all available resources, business impact, financial plans, and technologies.
 It also involves fleshing out the roadmap, incorporating timelines and milestones, and carving out the scope for adjustments if required.

-It is also an excellent phase for understanding the amount of investment required for implementation and the different priorities that need to be considered.
+It is also an excellent phase for understanding the investment required for implementation and the priorities to be considered.

 Step 4: Execution

-This stage involves executing various phases of the IAM program and understanding the integration across the new system or technology ties with other systems.
-Before IAM implementation, specific steps need to be taken or could be challenging in the future.
+This stage involves executing various phases of the IAM program and understanding the integration of the new system or technology with other systems.
+Before IAM implementation, specific steps need to be taken, or could be challenging in the future.

-Hence, execution, measuring the ROI, and understanding the full impact is essential for ensuring the IAM program’s efficiency.
+Hence, execution, ROI measurement, and understanding the full impact are essential to ensuring the IAM program’s efficiency.

 Step 5: Measuring ROI

 This step is crucial to understanding whether the IAM maturity level planned for this phase of the program has been achieved.
-An assessment would involve addressing any issues, stepping back to check the implementation, and making adjustments accordingly.
+An assessment would involve addressing any issues, stepping back to review the implementation, and making adjustments as needed.

-To accomplish the vision, the next step would be to identify the next level of IAM maturity and pool the required resources to complete it.
+To achieve the vision, the next step is to identify the next level of IAM maturity and secure the required resources to execute it.

 Veritis IT Managed Service Provider: PowerPoint PPT